ropensci/roweb3/content/champions/files/champions_template.md

 * Pronouns: _Please share the pronouns you would like us to use when referring to you (optional)_
 * Language: _what language(s) do you prefer for your communication during the training and mentoring calls?_
 * GitHub or GitLab: _please, provide link to your profile.
-Share the full url, for example, https://github.com/ropensci_ _We recommend that you make your profile informative._
-- _Fill your GitHub profile information (and to keep it up-to-date)._
-- _Pin your most important repositories.
-They can be repositories you contributed to._
-- _Publicize the organization memberships you want to show._
+Share the full url, for example, https://github.com/ropensci_ _We recommend that you make your profile informative: Fill your GitHub profile information (and to keep it up-to-date); Pin your most important repositories.
+They can be repositories you contributed to; Publicize the organization memberships you want to show; Add a profile README._
-- _Add a profile README_
-* Twitter: _please, provide link to your profile (optional)_
+* Redes sociales: _please, provide link to your Masotodon/LinkedIn, etc., profile (optional)_
 * Website: _please, provide link to your website  (optional)_
 * Affiliation: _please provide your affiliations to university/institution/organization or other employer_
 * Community: _please provide affiliations to communities (like R-Ladies, MiR, RSE Groups, LatinR, ReproHack, etc. or indicate NA)_